 “Words cannot express how I’m feeling today.
 The only two words that ring in my head – devestated and heartbroken.
 I cannot seem to shake this feeling no matter what I’ve tried to do since hearing this yesterday.

-Iverson also shared memory between him and Kobe that happened before Iverson’s first game in L.A. when he met Kobe for dinner.
+Iverson shared an anecdote between him and Kobe before Iverson’s first game in L.A. when he met Kobe for dinner.
 After they ended their night, Iverson planned to go to a club while Kobe went to the gym to work on his game.
 The hard work and the desire to be the best was something that drove Bryant ever since he entered the NBA, and it was his trademark his entire career.